Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- Golden State and its opponents have scored more than 237.5 points in 38 of 82 games this season.
+- In 43 of 82 games this season, Golden State and its opponents have combined to score more than 234.5 points.

-- Golden State has had an average of 236.1 points in its games this season, 1.4 fewer than this matchup's total.
+- Golden State has an average point total of 236.1 in its contests this year, 1.6 more points than this matchup's over/under.

-- So far this season, the Warriors have compiled a 39-43-0 record against the spread.

-- Golden State has entered the game as favorites 59 times this season and won 37, or 62.7%, of those games.

 Kings Betting Records & Stats

-- Sacramento has played 40 games this season that ended with a combined score higher than 237.5 points.
+- Sacramento has played 46 games this season that finished with a combined score above 234.5 points.

-- The average over/under for Sacramento's outings this season is 238.8, 1.3 more points than this game's total.
+- Sacramento's games this year have had a 238.8-point total on average, 4.3 more points than this matchup's over/under.

 - The Kings have been victorious in 13, or 43.3%, of the 30 contests they have been chosen as underdogs in this season.

-- Sacramento has not won as an underdog of +260 or more on the moneyline this season in two games with those odds or longer.
+- Sacramento has a record of 13-17, a 43.3% win rate, when it is set as the underdog by +105 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that Sacramento has a 27.8% chance of pulling out a win.
+- The moneyline set for this matchup implies Sacramento has a 48.8% chance of walking away with the win.

 Warriors vs. Kings Over/Under Stats (Regular Season)